steveowashere/dwerty/README.md

-# dwerty
+# Dwerty
-Dwerty Keyboard Layout
+This is a simple adaptation of the [Swerty](http://johanegustafsson.net/projects/swerty/) layout made for the Danish language.
+I call it 'Dwerty'.